sharmaeklavya2/theoremdep-source/includes/optimization/linear-prog/dual.md

 For other kinds of linear programs, the dual can either be obtained by first converting to standard form, or by applying this method:
 <http://www.cs.columbia.edu/coms6998-3/lpprimer.pdf>.

+This can be proven by a straightforward application of the definition of duality for general optimization problems.
+The proof is too tedious to write, so I'm omitting it here.